 I know that sounds harsh, but the simple fact is that your world of work will continue without you.
 It won’t come crashing down because you aren’t available from time to time and it will still be there tomorrow.

-Plan to have time away from work and stick to it – even calendar it (and notice how the world doesn’t come crashing down because you took 2 hours away from work and with your family one evening).
+Plan to have time away from work and stick to it – even calendar it (and notice how the world doesn’t come crashing down because you devoted a few uninterruptible hours – even days – to family and/or friends instead of work).